basebelong/chattarina/README.md

   1. Clone the repo anywhere.
   2. Run `chattarina --install` and enter your API key when prompted.

-The install script assumes you are fine with having chattarina installed to ~/.local/opt/chattarina and having the run-install-update wrapper script in ~/.local/bin
+The install script assumes you are fine with having chattarina installed to ~/.local/opt/chattarina and having the run-install-update wrapper script in ~/.local/bin.
+You should also be comfortable with having your API key in plaintext in ~/.local/opt/chattarina/.env (.env is in .gitignore)

 ## Usage